 Estimated salary: Depends on the country.
 Pay in Australia ranges from $580 to $720 per month on the high end, while Spain ranges from $311 to $364 per month on the low end.

 Maybe you like the adventurous nature of the park ranger but prefer the wide open seas over the forests and mountains.
 If so, you might like to work on a cruise ship.
 Job opportunities abound on cruise ships, with many industries represented — casino dealers, dancers and singers, as well as restaurant servers, chefs, deckhands, housekeepers, paramedics and so many more.

-Estimated Salary: The average cruise ship worker makes $48,891 per year.
-The range of jobs varies widely, making the salary range wide as well – from $14,000 to $102,000 depending on the position.
+Estimated salary: The average cruise ship worker makes $49,000.
+The range of jobs varies widely, making the salary range wide as well — from $14,000 to $102,000 depending on the position.
 (ZipRecruiter)

 4. Military Member

-Estimated Salary: Varies greatly by position but the average army private first class (infantry) makes $33,250 per year.
-On the other hand, an army sergeant major (infantry) will make an average of $87,000 per year.
+Estimated salary: It varies greatly by position, but the average Army private first class (infantry) makes $33,250 per year.
+On the other hand, an Army sergeant major (infantry) will make an average of $87,000 per year.
 (PayScale)

 5. Private Chef

 As a personal chef, you’ll perform job duties like preparing daily meals for family members and guests — possibly including some gourmet meals and fancy parties.
 Chef jobs that include free housing mean you’re never far from the kitchen.
 Think “Downton Abbey,” but just 100 years later.

 Estimated salary: $28.65 per hour (Indeed)